 Swedish weaving is a special form of decorative embroidery also know as huck weaving or huck embroidery.
 The designs are usually geometric in nature, and worked primarily along the surface of the cloth rather than going up and down through the cloth.

 Swedish weaving is usually done on a fabric known as monk's cloth.
-This fabric has a surface with raised threads that form squares---and allows designs to be symmetrical.
+This fabric has a surface with raised threads that form squares—and allows designs to be symmetrical.
 Other fabrics with an even weave, such as Aida cloth or huck toweling, can also be used.
-You generally use embroidery floss or yarn, along with a blunt-ended yarn needle, the size and type of which are determined by the size of the squares on the fabric.
-You also need a pattern and a pair of scissors.
-The pattern usually gives instructions on the type of cloth, yarn and needle to use to replicate the pattern results.
+You will generally use embroidery floss or yarn, along with a blunt-ended yarn needle, the size and type of which are determined by the size of the squares on your fabric.
+You will also need a pattern and a pair of scissors.
+Your pattern will usually give instructions on the type of cloth, yarn, and needle to use to replicate the pattern results.
 With a little experience, you will be able to adapt the design to other fabrics if desired.

 Preparing the Fabric

 If the fabric you are using does not have finished edges on all four sides, you will need to finish the edges before you begin.
 This will prevent the fabric from fraying and spoiling your work.
 You can whip the fabric edges by hand, use a serger, or zigzag or hem the edges.
 Obviously any fabric that will be used or washed, like towels or blankets, will need more secure edges.
 Monk's cloth should be prewashed after the edges are finished but before stitching begins; it has a tendency to shrink.
 If your fabric has a lot of wrinkles, you will find it easier and more enjoyable to perform the weaving if you iron the fabric before you begin.
 Make sure you do not distort the fabric as you iron it.